• Skip to main content

 Organic

-Organic textiles can include different fibres like hemp, flax (linen), jute, silk, and wool, with organic cotton being one of the most commonly used materials in fashion and textiles.
+Organic textiles can include different fibres like cotton, hemp, flax (linen), jute, silk, and wool, with organic cotton being one of the most commonly used materials in fashion and textiles.

 Organic farming systems can also contribute to biodiversity conservation.
 Standard organic farming practices benefit a wide range of organisms.
 Compared to conventional farms, organic farms generally support a greater diversity of insects, earthworms, birds, bees and other native pollinators, soil microbes and fungi.